Bangladesh National Museum: Second floor

-The second floor consists of photos of famous people and showcases the Bangladesh Liberation War and the Language Movement of 1952.
-There are posters used in the war, a torture machine and much more.
+The second floor consists of photos of famous people and showcases the Bangladesh Liberation War, genocide, and the Language Movement of 1952.
+There are posters used in the war, a torture machine, and much more.
 There are also two libraries.

 Third floor

-The third floor consists of pictures of international politicians, artists, scientists, famous pictures and four international galleries – Chinese, Korean, Iranian and Swiss.
+The third floor consists of pictures of international politicians, artists, scientists, famous pictures and four international galleries – Chinese, Korean, Iranian, and Swiss.